andrewmcroitoru/genome_assembler/README.md

 # Assembling sequences

-For this assignment, we are going to implement two components of an overlap-layout-consensus assembler.
+For this assignment, we are going to implement a component of an overlap-layout-consensus assembler.

 ## Simplify overlap graph by iteratively removing transitively-inferrible edges